Small Business Innovation Research Program (SBIR)

 - Institute of Education Sciences (IES)

-- Office of Special Education and Rehabilitative Services (OSERS) / National Institute on Disability and Rehabilitation Research (NIDRR)
+- Office of Special Education and Rehabilitative Services (OSERS) / National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)

 These offices typically hold one annual competition.
 The Phase I program announcement is normally released in winter to early spring, and closes about 2 months later.
 The start date for awardees is before the end of the fiscal year.